Baasic/baasic-sdk-angularjs/README.md

 ### Initialize

 To use the library you need to add the Baasic (_baasic.baasicApi_) dependency to your Angular module.
-This will allow you to use library services described in the [Services Section](#services).
+This will allow you to use library services described in the [Modules Section](#baasic-modules).

 	 angular.module('my-module', ["baasic.baasicApi"])